rxn4chemistry/rxnaamapper/README.md

 ## train the model

-wandb con be control with environment variables set before the script runs or within the script.
+wandb can be controlled with environment variables set before the script runs or within the script.
 ```console
 export WANDB_MODE=offline
 ```